omnidan/asv/README.md

 ### Installing Binaries

-Install a few versions, the version given becomes the active atom-shell binary once installation is complete.
+Install a few versions, the version given becomes the active electron/atom-shell binary once installation is complete.

     $ asv 0.20.5
     $ asv 0.20.4

-Run `atoms` to run the selected version of atom-shell.
+Run `atoms` to run the selected version of electron/atom-shell.

 List installed binaries: